 Syntactic Pattern Recognition (SyntPR) relies on the elementary/simplest subpatterns that are called primitives (for example, letters of the alphabet).
 The pattern then is described in terms of the primitives’ interrelation, when they are assembled into words and sentences.
 There are grammatical rules that command the model, which have to be inferred from the available training samples.

-Neural Pattern Recognition (NeurPR) are sizeable parallel computing systems that consist of a vast number of simple processors and many interconnections between them.
+Neural Pattern Recognition (NeurPR) are sizeable parallel computing system that consists of a vast number of simple processors and many interconnections between them.
 The main characteristics of NN are that they can learn complex nonlinear input-output relations, use sequential training procedures, and adapt themselves to the data.

 While the process might seem deceptively straightforward and simple, there are still things you have to keep in mind when you’re considering implementing pattern recognition as a part of your business technology stack.